-We have entered into employment agreements with each of our named executive officers that provide for specified payments and benefits in connection with a termination of employment by the Company without cause or a resignation by the executive officer for good reason.
+We have entered into employment agreements with each of our named executive officers that provide for specified payments and benefits in connection with a termination of employment by the

+Company without cause or a resignation by the executive officer for good reason.
 Our goal in providing severance and change in control payments and benefits is to offer sufficient cash continuity protection such that our named executive officers will focus their full time and attention on the requirements of the business rather than the potential implications for their respective positions.
 We prefer to have certainty regarding the potential severance amounts payable to our named executive officers, rather than negotiating severance at the time that a named executive officer's employment terminates.
-We have also determined that accelerated vesting provisions with respect to equity awards upon a qualifying termination of employment in connection with a change in control of the Company are appropriate because they encourage our named executive officers, to stay focused on the business in those circumstances, rather than focusing on the potential implications for them personally.
-In addition, these employment agreements with our named executive officers contain non-solicitation, non-competition and confidentiality provisions.
-None of the employment agreements with our named executive officers provide for tax gross-ups or other reimbursement for tax amounts they might pay.
+We have also determined that accelerated vesting provisions with respect to time-based equity awards upon a change in control of the Company are appropriate in certain circumstances because they encourage our named executive officers to stay focused on the business in those circumstances, rather than focusing on the potential implications for them personally.
+In addition, these employment agreements with our named executive officers provide for tax gross-ups or other reimbursement for tax amounts they might pay.